fluxcd/flux2/docs/roadmap/index.md

 Tasks

-- Review the helm release, chart and repository APIs
+- Review the Helm release, chart and repository APIs
-- Design helm releases based on source API
+- Design Helm releases based on source API
-- Implement a helm controller for Helm v3 covering all the current release options
+- Implement a Helm controller for Helm v3 covering all the current release options
-- Implement events in helm controller
+- Implement events in Helm controller
-- Implement prometheus metrics in helm controller
+- Implement Prometheus metrics in Helm controller
-- Create a migration guide for helm operator users
+- Create a migration guide for Helm Operator users